opentx/opentx-taranis-manual/advanced-features.md

 Then set the Adjust GV1 source to CH12.

-A few interaction examples
+Some interaction examples

 The power of the system now comes from the combination of the different features.

-Logical switches can be used to create conditions that will trigger audio playback.
+Logical switches are sometimes used to create conditions that will trigger audio playback.

 **Two examples:**